AICONSlab/HippMapp3r/docs/docker.md

-## Using hippMapper on Singularity
+## Using HippMapper on Singularity

 Docker images can still be used on Singularity.
 This is especially good if you are processing images using Compute Canada clusters.
 The following instructions are based on the steps provided on the [Compute Canada wiki](https://docs.computecanada.ca/wiki/Singularity).